To the right, an example from one of the most deadly poisonous genera in the world .

 Poke weed (Phytolacca americana) Phytolaccaceae

 Ceanothus (Rhamnaceae), Clethra (Clethraceae), Aesculus (Sapindaceae) and Yucca (Agavaceae) all have saponins as well.
-Elpel includes Lychnis, Symphoricarpos and Cyclamen as containing saponins too (Elpel, 2013).
+Elpel includes Lychnis (Caryophyllaceae), Symphoricarpos (Caprifoliaceae) and Cyclamen (Primulaceae) as containing saponins too (Elpel, 2013).

-Excessive nitrates may especially be taken up by members of the Amaranth, Lambsquarters, Aster, Grass, Mustard and Tomato families.
+Excessive nitrates may especially be taken up by members of the Chenopodiaceae, Asteraceae, Poaceae, Brassicaceae and Solanaceae.
 Out west many plants are known to take up harmful amounts of elements like selenium and one should be especially aware in places with serpentine soils.
+More can be seen on this in the class covering Phytoremediation.

 Some plants can act topically to cause irritation or photosensitation as mentioned above for the Apiaceae.
 The photosensitivity can be caused through their effect on the liver including members of the Verbena (Verbenaceae) Pea (Fabaceae) Grass (Poaceae) and Buckwheat (Polygonaceae) families.
 Notable genera in this regard include Knotweed (Polygonum), Vetch (Vicia), Clover (Trifolium), Oats (Avena), and Verbena (Lippia) (Kingsbury, 1964).

-Hardin and Arena (1974) compiled a more comprehensive list of 78 plants that grow in the United States which may cause dermatitis.
-Those that grow in Appalachia and are considered by me especially important are included below.
+(Hardin & Arena, 1974) compiled a more comprehensive list of 78 plants that grow in the United States which may cause dermatitis.
+Those that grow in Appalachia and are considered especially important by me are included below.

 Trumpet Creeper (Campsis radicans) Bignoniaceae